…Or, Here We Go, Provoking Thought Again!

 Won’t Some Be Angered by This?

 Well hell yeah! —er, we mean, “yes.”
 But that’s OK, we’re used to it.
 We’ve been condemned to hell by the best: the quivering, the sanctimonious, the finger-shaking (and -pointing) moralists who demand that everyone must think exactly the same way they do (and while some of them are pretty amusing, boy, are a few of them really sick bastards!)
 We simply refuse to bow to the idea that some people are less equal than others.
-(On the other side, and for full disclosure, Randy was once accused of being “gay-baiting and homophobic”, which just goes to show that not everyone has a sense of humor, or even a full grasp on reality.)

 As for the “religious right,” marriage traditionalists, etc., yes: we anticipate some heartburn there.
 The This is True newsletter is billed as “Thought-Provoking Entertainment”.
 Some readers will certainly resent being provoked to think about this issue and will “unsubscribe” in protest.
 That’s where you come in: we need to replace those people with others who aren’t afraid to think for themselves.
 If you love the idea behind this card, you definitely need to get on our newsletter mailing list: Click Here for Subscription Form.